Joel E. Kostka

 Oak Ridge National Laboratory

-Funding was provided by the U.S. Department of Energy under contract #DE-AC05-00OR22725.
-Work conducted by JEK, JPC, and RMW was supported by contract # DE-SC0012088 and by LP-M, CMZ, JKK, and SDB by contract DE-SC0008092 from the Office of Biological and Environmental Research, Terrestrial Ecosystem Science (TES) Program, under U.S. Department of Energy contract # DE-SC0012088.
+Funding was provided by the U.S. Department of Energy (DOE) Office of Science under contract #DE-AC05-00OR22725.
+Work conducted by JEK, JPC, and RMW was supported by Contract No. DE-SC0012088 and by LP-M, CMZ, JKK, and SDB by Contract No. DE-SC0008092 from the Terrestrial Ecosystem Science (TES) program of the Office of Biological and Environmental Research (BER), within the DOE Office of Science, under Contract No. DE-SC0012088.
+BER also funds the Environmental Molecular Sciences Laboratory, a DOE Office of Science user facility.

 University collaborators: Joel E. Kostka (PI, Georgia Tech), Jeff Chanton (coPI, Florida State Univ.), Rachel Wilson (coPI, Florida State Univ.); Lab collaborator: Malak Tfaily (PNNL/ EMSL).
 Funding was provided by the U.S. Department of Energy under contract #DE-AC05-00OR22725.
 Work conducted by JEK, JPC, and RMW was supported by contract # DE-SC0012088 and by LP-M, CMZ, JKK, and SDB by contract DE-SC0008092 from the Office of Biological and Environmental Research, Terrestrial Ecosystem Science (TES) Program, under U.S. Department of Energy contract # DE-SC0012088.
 Work was conducted largely at EMSL.